 Harding Park then took over host duties when it became the Cadillac Match Play in 2015.

-The tournament moved to its current home at Austin Country Club in 2016 alongside new sponsor Dell Technologies.
+The tournament moved to Austin Country Club in 2016 alongside new sponsor Dell Technologies.

 Only three men have won the Match Play on multiple occasions.
 Tiger Woods has three to his name, with Geoff Ogilvy and Jason Day both excelling in the format.

-Kevin Kisner won the 2019 event, with Bubba Watson, Dustin Johnson, Rory McIlroy, Matt Kuchar, Hunter Mahan, Luke Donald, Ian Poulter, Henrik Stenson, David Toms, Kevin Sutherland, Steve Stricker, Darren Clarke, and Jeff Maggert all having won on the versus format trophy.
+Sam Burns was the final winner of this event in 2023, a title previously held by Scottie Scheffler in 2022, Billy Horschel (2021), Kevin Kisner (2019), with Bubba Watson, Dustin Johnson, Rory McIlroy, Matt Kuchar, Hunter Mahan, Luke Donald, Ian Poulter, Henrik Stenson, David Toms, Kevin Sutherland, Steve Stricker, Darren Clarke, and Jeff Maggert all having won on the versus format trophy.